 - ssl-enabled.
 Must be true to enable SSL. - key-store-path.
-This is the path to the SSL key store on the client which holds the client certificates. - key-store-password.
-This is the password for the client certificate key store on the client. - trust-store-path.
+This is the path to the SSL key store on the client which holds the client certificates.
+Although this value is configured on the server, it is downloaded and used by the client.
+However, it can be overridden on the client-side by using the customary "javax.net.ssl.keyStore" system property. - key-store-password.
+This is the password for the client certificate key store on the client.
+Although this value is configured on the server, it is downloaded and used by the client.
+However, it can be overridden on the client-side by using the customary "javax.net.ssl.keyStorePassword" system property. - trust-store-path.
 This is the path to the trusted client certificate store on the server. - trust-store-password.
 This is the password to the trusted client certificate store on the server.